Limits and performances of algorithms based on simulated annealing in solving sparse hard inference problems

 Let us finally discuss a delicate point.
 By construction, the BP algorithm relies on the Replica Symmetric (RS) approximation, assuming that most of the solutions form a single and well-connected cluster \cite{mezard2009information}.
 Consequently, the BP fixed points can describe only RS phases, like the PM and FM phases discussed above.
 However, from the solution of the random model, we know that for $c>c_d$ the space of solutions splits into many different clusters: this is the so-called \emph{glassy} phase, as it induces a very strong slowing down in many algorithms, and its description requires to assume Replica Symmetry Breaking (RSB) \cite{mezard2001bethe}.
+In the planted graph, also the planted cluster starts to be locally stable at $c=c_d$, exactly as the glassy states.
+For $c_d<c<c_c$ the planted cluster shares the same properties as the random glassy states, while for $c>c_c$ its internal entropy becomes larger than the entropy of the glassy states, and it starts to be detectable.
 These glassy states, which are so important in the description of the random model, play no role in the BP behavior when it is applied to the planted case and the performance of the BP algorithm is not improved by taking into account the glassy nature of the hard phase \cite{antenucci2019glassy}.